GradByte/GradByte/README.md

 **`Digital Craftsman (Developer/Student/Creator)`**

-I'm doing my Master's Degree in Computer Engineering 💻 at Boğaziçi University.
-I aim to become an iOS developer 🍎 and share my journey 🛣️ on Instagram.
+I'm currently doing my Master's in Computer Engineering 💻 at Boğaziçi University.
+I'm passionate about becoming an iOS developer 🍎 and want to share my journey 🛣️ on Instagram.
+Boğaziçi University has given me a solid foundation in computer science, and I'm excited to apply my skills to create cool apps 📱.
+My goal is to make user-friendly and innovative iOS 🍏 apps that make a difference in people's lives.
+I'm documenting my learning process and experiences on Instagram, where I'll be sharing tips and connecting with others who love coding.
+Join me on this journey 🤝, and let's learn and grow together!
+About my Instagram, I initially launched my Instagram channel to document my LeetCode-solving sessions (I finished 100 days of the DSA challenge btw 😊), but to my surprise, the follower count quickly surpassed 10k 🥳.
+Now, I'm actively sharing my journey on Instagram, striving to articulate my activities in a way that's easily understandable to a diverse audience 🌍.

 ---